 Glacier Town Center in Kalispell, Montana (which would consist of both a mall and a planned community) was first proposed in 2002.
 The developers were given a one-year extension in 2010, but since then, nothing has happened.

 And going the other way, the Dixie Square Mall in Harvey, Illinois closed in 1978 (yes, that's a seven).
-A portion was briefly used as temporary school space, and one wing was fitted with fake storefronts for a car chase scene in The Blues Brothers.
+A portion was briefly used as temporary school space, and one wing was fitted with fake storefronts for the famous "car chase through the mall" scene in The Blues Brothers, but the structure just sat unused otherwise, at the mercy of vandals and weather.
 The first redevelopment plans were announced in 1997, but redevelopment of the long-vacant building did not begin until 2005, when it was announced that a kitchen supply company wanted to open in one of the former anchor stores.
-The plans were later changed to demolish the building for a new retail center, but all development was halted when it was realized that the mall was loaded with asbestos, and the company that started demolition did not have a permit (that particular store that would have housed the kitchen supply store, a former Montgomery Ward, was essentially damaged beyond repair when the company illegally (due to the asbestos problem not being solved) torn down the central power plant on Christmas Eve before the mayor saw it and stopped them).
+The plans were later changed to demolish the building for a new retail center, but all development was halted when it was realized that the mall was loaded with asbestos, and the company that started demolition did not have a permit (that particular store that would have housed the kitchen supply store, a former Montgomery Ward, was essentially damaged beyond repair when the company illegally — due to the asbestos problem not being solved — tore down the central power plant on Christmas Eve before the mayor saw it and stopped them).
 Another company announced plans to build a new retail center on the site in 2010, but nothing happened until mid-2012, when the land was finally cleared.

 American Dream Meadowlands, originally Xanadu Meadowlands, was designed as not just a mall, but a full lifestyle center complete with an indoor ski slope, ice rink, amusement park, live theater, and other attractions.
 It has been in development since 2003.
 The opening of the mall, located near Giants Stadium in East Rutherford, New Jersey, has been pushed back several times due to various companies going bankrupt (two companies behind the construction of the mall and Circuit City, which was supposed to be a major tenant) and stores pulling out because of the delays.
 It also didn't help that the mall was originally, as New Jersey's former Acting Governor Richard Codey said, "yucky looking."
 American Dream has been at least 80 percent complete since 2009, when it was also 70 percent leased.
 In 2011, the indoor ski slope collapsed under record breaking snowfall, delaying the opening of the mall even further.
 Now the mall won't open until at least Spring 2014.